All Episodes

 It is a thing.

-It's a real, tangible reality of biology.
+It's a real tangible reality of biology.

 It is hashtag science.

-And yet they ignore this because well, because of a few reasons.
+And yet they ignore this because, well, because of a few reasons.

-And they want policies that reflect this, and not only that, but they want language that reflects this as well.
+And not only that, but they want language that reflects this as well.

-We've got the policy being instituted, of course, at Target, where they're now spending, and that's of course a private corporation, but probably trying to avoid lawsuits on either side.
+We've got the policy being instituted, of course, at Target, where they're now spending, and that's, of course, a private corporation, but probably trying to avoid lawsuits on either side.

 They're like, oh, okay, okay, whatever we have to do, we'll do here.

-I'll I'll spend the cash, I'll spend the cash.
+I'll spend the cash.

-But um my sense of it is that this is probably a pretty small problem in terms of the numbers.
+But my sense of it is that this is probably a pretty small problem in terms of the numbers.

 And yet it's become an issue of national policy.